yousefosama654/Fedorix-OS/README.md

 ## 📃 System Description <a name = "sys"></a>

-- Consider a Computer with 1-CPU and infinite memory .
+- Consider a Computer with 1-CPU and 1024 bytes  memory .
 Our scheduler implemented the complementary components as sketched in the following diagrams.

 📌 NOTE: